ZaydW/draytasets/README.md

 Miscellaneous datasets I've collected or prepared.

+## 2014draymwphd.txt

+Text file of my PhD thesis.
+Cite as `Dray, Matthew William (2014).
+Effects of multiple environmental stressors on litter chemical composition and decomposition.
+PhD thesis, Cardiff University.`

+The original rich text version including plots is available in PDF format from the [Cardiff University's Orca online portal](https://orca.cf.ac.uk/68365/).

+This dataset is available in the `dray` package (install with `devtool::install_github("dray")`) as `dray::phd`.

 ## ecofluxx_goals.csv

 Relationship between cards used in the tabletop game [EcoFluxx](http://www.looneylabs.com/games/ecofluxx), formatted for network vsualisation with [igraph](http://igraph.org/r/).
 Data entered manually.